bernhardAxonIvy/doc/source/axonivy/migration/hotfix/docker.rst

 production.

 The command to pull the latest images may differ to the approach you are using to run docker.
-Here's a Docker-Compose example that pulls the new |ivy-engine|
+Here's a Docker-Compose example that pulls the new Axon Ivy Engine hotfix version:
-hotfix version:

 .. code:: bash